 The outnumbered Greek soldiers, along with the Allied forces based on Crete, fought bravely, but were vastly outnumbered.
-Cretan civilians joined the battle with whatever weapons were at hand—mostly kitchen knives, but rakes, clubs, and even walking sticks were used, as well, in the hand-to-hand, desperate combat for their homeland.
+Cretan civilians joined the battle with whatever weapons were at hand—mostly kitchen knives, but rakes, clubs, and even walking sticks were used in deperate hand-to-hand combat for their homeland.

 German parachutists were often knifed or clubbed to death as they landed on fields of Crete.
 In one recorded incident, an elderly Cretan man clubbed a paratrooper to death with his walking cane, before the German could even disentangle himself from his parachute.

-In another incident, a local priest and his son broke into a village museum and took two rifles from the Balkan War era and sniped at German paratroops as they landed.
+In another incident, a local priest and his son broke into a village museum, took two rifles from the Balkan War era and sniped at German paratroops as they landed.
 The Cretans also began to use small arms from captured German soldiers as the battle continued.